Teplitsa/tst-yandex-feed/readme.txt

 * Fix: some invalid characters appear in feed
 * Fix: security fix
 * Fix: translation files not loading
+* Fix: incorrect content behaviour due to conflicts with some themes

 = 1.0 =
 * First official release!